kubernetes-hy/kubernetes-hy.github.io/data/part-3/1-introduction-to-gke.md

 We have used Kubernetes distribution k3s using docker containers via k3d.
 In a production environment the task of maintaining a Kubernetes cluster is often left to third parties.
 A managed Kubernetes as a service is often the best choice as the additional work required in maintenance exceeds the benefits of a personal cluster.
 In some, somewhat rare, cases setting up and maintaining your own cluster is a reasonable option.
 A case for it would be that your company/organization already has the hardware and/or wants to stay independent from providers, one such example could be a University.
 Another primary reason for operating your own Kubernetes cluster is that regulations rule out all other choices.

 Maintaining your own Kubernetes cluster is one way to increase costs.
 The other is running servers that are not in use.
 To avoid costs [Serverless](https://en.wikipedia.org/wiki/Serverless_computing) solutions could be more cost-efficient.
 A Kubernetes cluster of improper size can get really expensive really fast.
 An excellent option to start out with would be a high-tier environment for serverless workloads, such as Google Cloud Run or AWS Fargate.
-In them you can run any container serverless, compared to older solutions like Cloud Functions or AWS Lambda, which have a wildly varying support for different languages, environments and tooling.
+In them you can run any container, compared to older solutions like Cloud Functions or AWS Lambda, which have a wildly varying support for different languages, environments and tooling.

 <!---
 <text-box variant='hint' name='Registration for Open University students'>